-In this article, we investigated the detectability of TDM with the gravitational wave interferometers and conducted a partial analysis on the data of LIGO searching for TDM signals.
-First of all, our findings showed that although having a very different physical motivation and having much less parameters in the modelling compared to CBC sources (8 vs. 15), TDM signals can look like BBH mergers.
-Specifically, we found that the GW190521 event can also be explainable with the TDM hypothesis although it is not favored against the BBH explanation.
-Furthermore we found that CBC searches can catch TDM signals.
-In our example, a BBH template was able to produce $\sim$90\% of the actual SNR of the best fitting TDM template to GW190521.
-Since this is just one example, the detectability of TDM signals with different parameters can be more or less feasible than this.
+In this article, we examined the detectability of TDM using GW interferometers and performed a preliminary analysis of LIGO data in search of TDM signals.
+First, our findings highlight that despite having a distinct physical origin and fewer parameters in the modeling compared to CBC sources (8 vs. 15), signals from TDM can exhibit strong similarities to BBH mergers.
+In particular, our analysis revealed that the GW190521 event could also be accounted for by the TDM hypothesis, although it is not preferred over the BBH explanation in a direct comparison.
+Additionally, we observed that CBC searches have the capability to capture TDM signals.
+In our analysis, a BBH template managed to generate approximately 90\% of the actual SNR of the best-fitting TDM template for GW190521.
+However, as this represents just one instance, the detectability of TDM signals with varying parameters may prove to be more or less feasible.

-Second, we also found that the TDM signals and glitches in the data can have similarities.
-We found that the blip glitches look like a TDM signal with particular parameters ($m_\text{dark}\sim 2\cdot 10^{-12}$ eV, $m_0 \sim 10^{-11}$ eV, $N_A/N_\phi = 2 $, $v\sim 10^{-2}\cdot c$) meaning identification of a TDM signal with these parameters could be obscured by the presence of blip glitches.
-We also found that different kinds of glitches can also be problematic.
-The TDM model was able to fit a fast scattering glitch.
-These results point out possible systematic issues for TDM searches in the GW data.
+Second, we identified resemblances between TDM signals and glitches present in the data.
+Specifically, we observed that blip glitches exhibit characteristics similar to a TDM signal within a specific parameter range ($m_\text{dark}\sim 2\cdot 10^{-11}$ eV, $m_0 \sim 10^{-11}$ eV, $N_A/N_\phi = 2 $, $v\sim 10^{-2}\cdot c$, $g_\text{DW}\rightarrow0$), suggesting that the identification of a TDM signal with these parameters could potentially be obscured by the presence of blip glitches in measurement data.
+Additionally, we noted that various other types of glitches could also pose potential challenges for TDM detections.
+Most notably, the TDM model successfully fitted a fast scattering glitch.
+In combination, these findings highlight potential systematic issues for TDM searches in GW data.